sophieggee/fkagrace/_posts/2022-08-14-a-girl-on-the-phone.md

     One day, when the two of us found ourselves working alone, and in an effort to further procrastinate algorithm visualizations, I asked her for romantic advice.I presented her my problem, one that I had not yet shared with anyone else, and before I could finish, she was at the whiteboard drafting a decision matrix for me.

     Not having engaged in many of my previous efforts, her interest in this conversation was unexpected and thoroughly appreciated.
-The absurd matrix made us laugh, and even positively contributed to my romantic conquest, but its most important outcome was founded on the vulnerability required of me to pose the question.
+The matrix made us laugh, and even positively contributed to my romantic conquest, but its most important outcome was founded on the vulnerability required of me to pose the question.

     My labmate (consciously or not) recognized that I valued something specific to her when I asked for her input on my problem.
 And by genuinely engaging with her advice, I showed trust in her.

     She’s a tough nut to crack, and I would argue that I’m still trying to win her over, but I do know that asking for her perspective contributed to the trust I’ve earned from her in a way that no amount of existential questioning could.

-2. **Experiencing shared catharsis can strengthen trust and understanding.**
+**2. Experiencing shared catharsis can strengthen trust and understanding.**

     This idea came from another summer-phone-call-friend of mine.
 His exact words were, “do you ever think that life wouldn’t be nearly as rich without catharsis specifically” followed by the caveat that, “obviously we don’t want to engineer situations that lead to it even if you might imagine that **experiencing catharsis with someone is the most alive you could be**”